 The first step in the planning process was obtaining public input and community interests using program and event participant evaluation forms.
 Community input was collected to obtain public opinion on the Recreation and Senior Services Department's activities, events, and services.
 The Parks & Recreation Master Plan is developed to inform governance by understanding the attitudes, values, and concerns of City residents.
 Data was collected through a questionnaire and in-person small group community feedback sessions.
 Recreation staff developed a questionnaire related to recreational programs, events, and facilities and utilized Survey Monkey for a period of five months from June 2022 to October 2022.
 The questionnaire was publicized using social media and the City's website.
 Signage was displayed in all parks.
 Buck slips were sent in the water bill, and flyers were passed out at all events and the Community Center.
 A total of 401 responses were collected.
-Additionally, four community feedback sessions.
+Additionally, four community feedback sessions were available to attend in person.
+A total of three people attended the in-person feedback sessions.
 A summary and analysis of the data are outlined, and the actual data tables from the survey are provided in the Appendix of this plan.